grafana/agent/docs/sources/configuration/integrations/cloudwatch-exporter-config.md

 # Supported services in discovery jobs

 The following is a list of AWS services that are supported in `cloudwatch_exporter` discovery jobs.
-When configuring a discovery job, the `type` field of each `discovery_job` must match either one of the desired job namespace or alias.
+When configuring a discovery job, the `type` field of each `discovery_job` must match either the desired job namespace or alias.

 - Namespace: `AWS/CertificateManager` or Alias: `acm`
 - Namespace: `AmazonMWAA` or Alias: `airflow`